About UCC Radiology

 Promotion of the speciality of radiology and to highlight the requirement for state-of-the-art imaging equipment and facilities to enhance patient care at our hospitals.

-Progress in achieving these goals has been realised through excellent administrative input, on-going support from clinical radiologists at the UCC affiliated teaching hospitals, recruitment of hightly motivated lecturers, and the development of close collaborative relationships with:
+Progress in achieving these goals has been realised through excellent administrative support, support from clinical radiologists at UCC-affiliated teaching hospitals, recruitment of highly motivated lecturers, and the development of close collaborative relationships with clinical and academic departments within UCC and its affiliated hospitals (e.g. Anatomy, Medicine, Surgery, Obstetrics and Gynaecology), Electrical Engineering and Computer Science and with the leading UCC Research Institutes (Alimentary Pharmabiotic Centre and Tyndall Institute) and with international academics in Radiology.

-Presently, the Departmental staff consists of: Professor Michael Maher, Dr. Owen O' Connor (senior lecturer), Dr. Fiachra Moloney (lecturer and 5th year radiology specialist registrar), Dr. Siobhán O' Neill (PhD student and 5th year radiology specialist registrar), Ms. Marian Bourke (administrator).
+Presently, the Departmental staff consists of: Professor Michael Maher, Dr. Owen O' Connor (senior lecturer), Dr. Stella Joyce,(Lecturer), Ms. Marian Bourke (administrator).